Tips on How to Make Good Decisions in Life

 Don’t overthink – just start.
 Make a plan.
 An imperfect, real plan.

 Start doing the work that is deciding and solving.
-Take note of the effects and response to your action.
+Take note of the effects and responses to your action.

 This way you can adjust if needed.